berndporr/alphabot/README.md

 in `StepCallback` is called.
 It contains the reference to the Alphabot class itself so that one can read the different ADC values.

-## Demo program
+## Demo programs

 ![alt tag](testIO.png)

 `testIO` is a simple test program which displays the different senor readings and you can test the motors.
-ESC terminates the program and closes the connection.
+It also shows how the callback is used to display the sensor readings.

 `testMotor` ramps up the motor speed and back again.

+`obstacleAvoid.cpp` implements a Braitenberg vehicle and it has an emergency stop if the digital readings from the collision sensors are triggered.
+This is an instructional example and needs to be tweaked.
+The fun begins here! :)